jamesmule/VAPforSE/README.md

 - `show/hide clouds`
 ... and lots more

 A complete up-to-date reference is available [here](https://jamesmule.github.io/VAPforSE/).
-You can also say '[b]show commands[/b]' or '[b]show command reference[/b]' after having imported the profile.
+You can also say `show commands` or `show command reference` after having imported the profile.

 ---
 ## Installing the profile